Ssenseii/spotify-yt-dlp-downloader/docs/README.md

-# Potty Documentation
+# HARMONI Documentation

-Welcome to Potty documentation!
+Welcome to HARMONI documentation!
 This folder contains detailed documentation for each module and folder in codebase.

 ## System Requirements